 - Fantasyland is one of the original lands of Disneyland in California.
 Walking through Sleeping Beauty’s Castle brings you to a world of fantasy and childhood stories.

 - The most popular (and best) attractions in Fantasyland are Dumbo the Flying Elephant and It’s A Small World.
 Be prepared to have the song from It’s A Small World stuck in your head for at least the next 6 months.

 - Peter Pan’s Flight, Pinocchio’s Daring Journey, Mad Tea Party and Matterhorn Bobsleds are some other awesome attractions in Fantasyland.

-- If you’ve got younger children, they’ll love the King Arthur Carrousel.
+- If you’ve got younger children, they’ll love the King Arthur Carousel.

 - Being one of the major lands in Disneyland, there are a ton of restaurants and shops, selling a huge range of fantasy themed snacks, meals and souvenirs.

 - Fantasyland is one of the most photogenic lands, so make sure you bring along a fully charged camera!
-Prepare for a lot of colour, nostalgia and childhood memories.
+Prepare for a lot of color, nostalgia and childhood memories.

 - Mickey’s Toontown is made for children.
 Especially children who love Disney characters!

 - Toontown is home to Mickey Mouse, Minnie Mouse, Chip ’n Dale, Donald Duck and Goofy.